-Rate Limiting is a feature that allows customers to identify and mitigate high request rates automatically, either for specific URLs or for an entire zone, with up to 100 rules total.
+Cloudflare Rate Limiting is a feature that allows customers to identify and mitigate high request rates automatically, either for specific URLs or for an entire domain.

-- to limit how often a client can access a resource that has a high processing cost on your origin, e.g. forum searches, certain API calls or other database-intensive actions.
+Limit how often a client can access a resource that has a high processing cost on your origin; for example: forum searches, certain API calls, or other database-intensive actions.

 What happens when a rule activates?

-Once a client (an individual IPv4 address or IPv6 /64 block) exceeds a rule threshold, its requests will matching the rule pattern no longer be sent to your origin.
-Clients will receive an HTTP 429 with a
+Once a client (an individual IPv4 address or IPv6 /64 block) exceeds a rule threshold, requests will match the rule pattern and will no longer be sent to the origin web server.
+Clients receive an HTTP 429 with a

-Retry-After: X header to indicate how long their timeout period is/when they will be able to send requests again.
+Retry-After: X header to indicate how long their timeout period before they will be able to send requests again.

-Note that the request rates are calculated locally in individual PoPs.
-In practice, this should not matter--all requests from a given client will route to the same PoP almost always (the PoP can change due to routing changes, but these are infrequent).
+Request rates are calculated locally in individual Cloudflare points of presence (PoP).
+In practice, this should not matter as all requests from a given client will almost always route to the same PoP.
+The PoP may change due to routing modifications, but these are infrequent.

 How will I be charged?

-Rate Limiting charges will be usage-based: once you create a rule, Cloudflare will track requests that match that rule but are not blocked and sent to your origin (unless you configure to rate limit on edge requests), and bill you at the end of your billing cycle.
+Rate Limiting charges are usage-based.
+Once you activate a rule, Cloudflare tracks and bills for requests that match the URL but that are not blocked but rather sent to your origin (unless you configure to rate limit on edge requests).
+Your invoice is calculated at the end of your billing cycle.

 What are the components of a Rate Limiting rule?

-http://example.com/example/*).
-This is case insensitive and cannot match against a query string.
-An asterisk ("*") will match any sequence of characters, including an empty sequence.
-For example, you'd use
+This criteria is case insensitive and cannot match against a query string.
+An asterisk (*) will match any sequence of characters, including an empty sequence.
+For example, you'd use:

-*.example.com/*to match any path on a subdomain of
+*.example.com/*to match any path on any subdomain of

-*example.com/example.htmlto match example.html on example.com or any subdomain of example.com, or
+*example.com/example.htmlto match example.html on example.com or any subdomain of example.com

 example.com/path/.
 As such, you should create rules for both if you want to match requests for that path and do not wish to use a wildcard.
 The one exception is the homepage:

-Additionally, patterns cannot match content after query strings (?s) or anchors (#s).
+Additionally, patterns cannot match content after query strings (?) or anchors (#).

-- the request scheme (e.g. HTTP or HTTPS).
+That is, HTTP or HTTPS.
 If none is specified, both are matched, and the rule will list

-- the request method (e.g. POST or GET).
+That is, POST or GET.
 If none is specified, all methods are matched, and the rule will list

-- (optionally) the response code returned by the origin (e.g. 401, 403).
-Note that if you include this and the rule triggers, subsequent requests from that client will be blocked regardless of which code would have been returned--since this cannot be determined without sending the request, we must block all requests.
+If you include this criteria and the rule triggers, subsequent requests from that client will be blocked regardless of which code is returned.
+Since any of these codes cannot be seen without sending the request first, we must block all requests.

-- A number of requests, at minimum 2, since 1 would match any request and should instead be handled by making the path unavailable completely (e.g. by configuring the origin to return a 403).
+Rules should specify a minimum of two requests, since a single request would match any request and should instead be handled by making the path unavailable completely; for example, by configuring the origin to return a 403.

-- A time period.
-Once a client exceeds the threshold above in the time period, the rule will trigger.
-The periods available, by plan, are:
+Once a client exceeds the threshold specified in the time period, the rule will trigger.
+The periods available by plan are:

 Rule mitigations consist of: